mim_c Trainee Program

 Jennifer Liem

-UW Pharmaceutics Program, Yvonne Lin Lab
+UW Pharmaceutics Program, Yvonne Lin Laboratory

 Project: “Pharmacomicrobiomics: Investigating the Role of Microbial Metabolites on the Regulation of CYP3A4”